mengzeyu/Momment-Grabber-Backend/README.md

 # Momment-Grabber-Backend
 NYU Tondon CS-GY9223 Cloud Computing Final Project
 ### Momment Grabber is a photo sharing mobile application.
 Sometimes people come into other's photos when they are not aware of it.
-By using this App people can search for photos where they show up.
+By using this APP people can search for photos where they show up.
 For details, please check the final report of this project: https://docs.google.com/document/d/1X5T3kvnGgvXfyT6ZBAQfABO8peGpuOvWweIRtEH49SY/edit?usp=sharing

 ##This is the backend codes of the App